 They might hike all day, get to the exact same location where the photographer snapped its photo.
 They get disappointed straight away, as the lights, the composition, basically nothing looks the same.
 It looked much nicer on that photographer’s photo.
 That’s when they probably realize it’s going to be a bit harder than they had thought.

-When I started landscape photography I fell in these situations many times.
+When I started landscape photography I fell into these situations many times.
 I often went home one picture worse than the other.
-I had bad feelings, I couldn’t produce great shots and I wanted to give up immediately.
+It made me feel bad and I wanted to quit because I couldn’t produce great shots.

-After three years I learned from my mistakes, and I gathered more knowledge of weather conditions and picture compositions.
+After three years I learned from my mistakes, and I gathered more knowledge of location scouting, weather conditions, and picture compositions.
 We had to wait 2 hours for the fog to appear on this lake at the High-Tatras.
 We only had a couple of seconds to capture this image before the fog covered the mountains completely.

 What is the solution and how to overcome these mistakes?

-First, you need to avoid landscape photography expectations, I cannot emphasize this enough.
+First, you need to avoid expectations, I cannot emphasize this enough.

 You can’t control the lights, it is not as easy as a turning a lamp into the right direction.
 You need to wait for specific moments, sometimes for hours, to get those elements align perfectly.

 90% of the time the sky won’t turn into that amazing color you’re looking for.
 Well, at least you should be very lucky to have that all the time.
-The key here is patience and knowledge; you must be aware of the current light, terrain, weather conditions and of course: your gear.
+The key here is patience and knowledge; to be aware of the light, terrain, weather conditions, and of course: your gear.

-How come those photographers always have fantastic conditions and compositions?
+How come some photographers always have fantastic conditions and compositions?

-Well, they gained a lot of experience; they failed many times and learned a lot from it, just like we do.
+Well, they gained a lot of experience; they failed many times and learned from their mistakes, just like we do.